codekandis/phlags/README.md

 ## Validation

-All flagables have to pass a one-time validation and all values passed to any manipulation and determination method has to pass a validation on every call.

 ### Flagables

-While instantiating your very first flagable your flagable has to pass a one-time validation as follows
+While instantiating your very first flagable your flagable has to pass a one-time validation.

 * all declared constants are an `unsigned integer`
 * all constants are a power of 2
 * there's no duplicates of any of the constant values
 * there's no missing values, e. g. a flagable with a flags set `1, 2, 8` ist invalid, while the flag `4` is missing

-If the flagable does not pass the validation an `InvalidFlagableException` will be thrown and you can retreive an array of detailed error messages of the validation as follows
+If the flagable does not pass the validation an `InvalidFlagableException` will be thrown and you can retreive an array of detailed error messages of the validation.

 ```php
 try